yashj1579/DesmosMusic/README.md

  You can change the beats per minute by changing the beat per minute command: default 60 scale determines how much sticatto is on a note

+**AutoInputDesmos**
+Automatically opens Google Chrome
+Automatically searches and opens desmos website Automatically enters each note into desmos
+Important: Change file directory name to be able to access desmoss.txt file

+**IF any issues or suggestions reach out to me: yjtexas2005@gmail.com**